wasabikev/AI-UI/README.md

 - **System Message Customization**: Offers a comprehensive system message management interface, allowing users to create, update, delete, and select system messages with customizable content, model names, and temperature settings.
 - **Flexible AI Behavior**: Users can adjust the "temperature" setting to influence the variability of AI responses and select from different AI models to tailor interactions to their needs.
 - **Dynamic UI and Real-time Feedback**: Features a dynamic user interface that updates in real-time, providing an interactive and responsive user experience.
+- **Rich Text Editor**: Incorporates a text area that automatically adjusts its height based on content, providing a seamless user experience for message input.
+**Embedding Storage**: Utilizes Pinecone for efficient storage and retrieval of embeddings, enabling advanced search and similarity matching capabilities.
+**File Upload and Processing**: Supports processing of various file types and text content, creating searchable indexes for enhanced information retrieval.

 ## Key Components

 - **Backend**: The server is built with Flask and handles API routes, database interactions, and communication with LLM APIs.
 Prod utilizes Gunicorn.
 - **Frontend**: The frontend is developed using HTML, CSS, JavaScript, Bootstrap, and additional libraries such as Prism.js and Marked.js for enhanced functionality.
 - **Database**: PostgreSQL is used for storing user data, conversation history, and system messages.
+Pinecone is used for vector storage.
 - **System Message Modal**: The system message modal serves as a central hub for orchestrating various layers of interaction, including system message content, model selection, temperature settings, and the integration of controls for adding websites and files.
+Intended for expansion of additional orchestration layers.

 ## Main Files & Their Roles